Modern C++

 scope arguments are captured (by-value, by-reference, etc.)

-The parameters of the lambda are normal function parameters (optional)
+The parameters of the lambda are normal function parameters (optional in

 The body of the lambda is a normal function body